 National Infertility and Pregnancy Loss Month

 When my second daughter was 16 months old, I began to hear a nagging voice telling me that if I wanted a third child with the same two year gap as our first two, I needed to get pregnant asap.
 I told myself to stop thinking that way since my husband and I had decided that we were done at two children.
 One month went by and I was still thinking about it, then when I couldn’t shake the voice by the end of the second month I knew I had to talk to my husband.
-It turned out that he wanted more children too, but he hadn’t wanted to tell me because of how awful pregnancy was for me, not to mention the traumatic delivery.
+It turned out that he wanted more children too, but he hadn’t wanted to tell me because pregnancy and delivery had not been easy on me.

 When my second daughter was two and a half we finally had a positive pregnancy test.
 The pregnancy started with bouts of nausea and dizziness, not to mention exhaustion, and we were so excited.
 I couldn’t wait to tell the girls that they would have a baby sibling for New Years.
 I got my sister to agree to come home for a visit at Christmas instead of the summer and we told our parents and my grandmother for Mother’s Day.
 As the weeks wore on, I was both delighted and worried that I did not have more morning sickness.
 I was still having waves of it that would cause me to need to lie down but on the whole I was feeling good.
 Even though we started the process in 2019, it was then the height of the covid-19 restrictions and my doctor’s office would not see patients in person very often.
-I called several times to ask about my concerns and I was told it was fine (came to find out later that they never passed the messages on to my doctor who told me after the fact that she would have wanted to see me right away as a woman who had previously experienced hyperemesis gravidarum shouldn’t then have almost no morning sickness, no matter what I had done to try to prevent HG this time).
-At ten weeks I had some spotting and called the office.
-After asking about the color and whether I had cramps, I was told it was fairly normal and probably implantation bleeding, this did not comfort me since implantation bleeding typically takes place well before 10 weeks.
-Over the weekend the spotting got a bit heavier and Sunday night I awoke with painful cramps.
-I was on the phone with the doctor’s office in a panic as soon as the opened the next morning.
+I called several times to ask about my concerns and I was told it was fine (I came to find out later that they never passed the messages on to my doctor who told me after the fact that she would have wanted to see me right away).
+And then I had some spotting and called the office.
+After asking a few questions, I was told it was fairly normal and probably implantation bleeding, This did not comfort me since I was nearly positive I had experience implantation bleeding weeks before.
+The spotting got heavier and one night I awoke with painful cramps.
+I was on the phone with the doctor’s office in a panic as soon as it opened the next morning.
 After a few hours they finally told me that I could go in.
 My doctor wasn’t working that day so I had a different provider who offered me absolutely no comfort and told me that it was probably fetal demise and that this happens.
 As I sat there, soaking my mask with my tears, I wanted to scream at her that while it may ‘happen’, and she might not be emotionally invested, I had been living with a beautiful secret for weeks now, daydreaming about if it was a boy or a girl, how excited my two girls would be when we told them, and what we would name this baby.
 I was alternately panicking because I knew I couldn’t stop this and hoping that I still could.
 I was sent for blood tests and told to go home and rest.
 After my blood draw I sat crying in the parking lot trying to compose myself so my daughters wouldn’t be worried when they saw me.

 It took a week for the miscarriage to complete.
 A week of hoping, praying, and despairing.
 I cried at nap time and after the girls were in bed.
 Before this I had had no idea what happened to a woman during a miscarriage, all I knew was that there was bleeding and cramping and no more baby.
 I didn’t know that it could take so long, or that some women don’t pass the fetus and pregnancy tissues naturally and must have them surgically removed.
-At what would have been the start of my second trimester I finally got my pregnancy sickness.
+In what should have been my second trimester I finally got my pregnancy sickness.
 I threw up, and had horrible cramps, and passed the fetus that I had longed for.
 The desperate, ugly sobs shook my body for hours.
-The post pregnancy bleeding lasted for five weeks.
+The post pregnancy bleeding lasted for long weeks.
 The heartbreak, and anger at my body’s betrayal lasted much longer.
-My husband’s guilt over not being there with me (or at least waiting in the parking lot, as this was the height of covid-19 restrictions) took a long time to subside and if I am honest, I didn’t tell him it was okay, because going through that alone was a horrible experience.
+My husband’s guilt over not being there with me took a long time to subside and if I am honest, I didn’t tell him it was okay, because going through that appointment and blood draw alone was a horrible experience.

 I am not sure how to convey, for those of you who have not suffered the loss of pregnancy, all of the emotions.
 I have lost many loved ones in my life and the sting of their deaths was always poignant, but it is very hard to mourn a life that most people didn’t know existed, that was your responsibility to grow, and that had been a dream but you hadn’t yet met.